 Administrative fees apply for the request for prior-learning recognition.

 Planning your course schedule before the enrolment period begins will give you a good idea of what courses to add to your schedule when you start enrolling in uoZone.

-The course timetable lets you search a database of all the courses offered at the University, read course descriptions and see the different course sections as well as the time and place courses are offered.
+The course timetable lets you search a database of all the courses offered at the University, read course descriptions and see the different course sections as well as their time and teaching method.

 Build your course timetable for the Fall and Winter terms.
 The template is already divided into timeslots according to the University’s course schedule.

 Program and course calendars